yagoferrer/gulp-angular-modules/README.md

 I love using gulp-inject.
 It's a great task that can take care of dynamically including your JavaScript and bower files into your index.html file using for example gulp-watch and BrowserSync.

-I wanted to do something similar: include all my modules as a depedency of my Angular.js application without having to enter the file by hand each time.
+I wanted to do something similar: include all my modules as a depedency of my Angular.js application without having to enter the module name by hand each time.

 So now, when I'm adding a new module, automatically adds the file into the index.html, includes the module as a dependency in my project and reloads the browser.
 How cool is that?